ory/kratos/docs/docs/reference/configuration.md

         ## Custom haveibeenpwned host ##
         #
         # Allows changing the default HIBP host to a self hosted version.
+Set to empty string
+        # to disable this check altogether.
         #
         # Default value: api.pwnedpasswords.com
         #